ACE View — a natural language interface to knowledge engineering

 Which enclave is not a landlocked-territory?

 Now press "Update" to integrate this text into the ontology.
+Every ACE view will now display an aspect of this text and many of the views let you modify it.

-Words views
+Words and word usage views

 "ACE Words" provides a view to all the content words (nouns, verbs, proper names) of the ACE text.
 For each word its frequency is show in parentheses.
-The frequency denotes the number of sentences that contain this word in the text.
+The frequency denotes the number of snippets that contain this word in the text.
 Clicking on the word selects the word so that other views will start displaying information about the word, e.g. its usage will be displayed in the "ACE Word Usage" view.

-ACE View Words and Word Usage: vegetarian
+ACE View Words and Word Usage: enclave

 Words that do not have linguistic annotations (singular, plural, and past participle forms) yet are displayed in grey color.